 This facility has also been used for alternative inputs such as Ivory Coast for Cote d'Ivoire.
 You can find them all by scrolling the full list.

 The Down Arrow key can also be used on computers to activate the option list if hidden.
-Use the Up and Down keys to scroll and dynamically make selections.
-Press Enter when ready.
+Use the Up and Down keys to scroll and dynamically make selections, then press Enter when ready.
+This can also be done in Quick Select mode.

 Bug fixes or additions in the latest release.